 - Museum Ludwig serves up contemporary art in a building worth a visit in its own right.

-- The Original Eau de Cologne in 4711 – step back in time to the invention of cologne itself in this original shop.
+- Taste the original Eau de Cologne in 4711 – step back in time to the invention of cologne itself in this original shop.

 Find the right place to stay from you from this choice of Cologne hotels.
 If you book through these links, we may earn a small commission at no extra cost to you.